ReubenUKGB/black-ops-one-zombies-ee-patches/README.md

 - No Easter egg steps are skipped

-- Easter eggs from previous maps need to be completed (like in the vanilla version of the game)
+- The Ensemble Cast and Time Travel Will Tell Easter eggs need to be completed in order to complete the Richtofen's Grand Scheme Easter egg (like in the vanilla version of the game)

 - Achievements can be unlocked by completing the Easter eggs